 A phone interview or phone screening is typically a first step in the interview process, so it’s a great time to show them your interest and professionalism.
 If you’re still interested in the position after the call, you should send a thank-you email.

-Here are a few tips for thanking your interviewer and email examples.
+Here are a few tips (and email examples) for thanking your interviewer.

 1. Wait about a day, but no more than two